khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 ---
 # Code it - nesting lists

-You can nest lists, just make sure to close things properly
+You can also nest lists

+Just be sure close them properly!

 ---
 # Code it - nesting lists